-- For the purpose of determining whether the length of the major (or emphasis) meets the requirements of a Standard Program or is an Extended program, the hours from some UNIFI courses may be double-counted.
-Double-counting is permitted for any courses from the required categories and up to three courses from elective categories. - When a major (or emphasis) has a range of hours, if the minimum hours in the range meet the requirement for a Standard program, the major (or emphasis) is considered to be a Standard program, even though the maximum hours may exceed the requirement for a Standard program.
+• For the purpose of determining whether the length of the major (or emphasis) meets the requirements of a Standard Program or is an Extended program, the hours from Educator Essentials and some UNIFI courses may be double-counted.
+Double-counting is permitted for any courses from the required UNIFI categories and up to three courses from elective UNIFI categories.